eloquenza/favs-project--event-driven-services/documentation/domain-driven-design-process.md

 * Order component
 * Product component

-The order component needs to define their own `Customer` and `Product` domain model as they need access to specific information from both domain models.
+The order component needs to define their own `Customer` and `Product` domain model as they need access to specific information from both domain models; atleast the identifier of these entities to ensure that only valid customer and products, i.e. those that actually exist in our system, can be used for the order creation.

 ## Generic subdomains